Content organization is something I’ve been asked about by fellow bloggers and content creators.

 To give you a guide but to also let you know that the fun is in finding the process that works easiest for you and helps you get and stay in the flow.

 Research what keyword to use based on the chosen topic

 For my first draft the topic I chose from my content calendar becomes my working title.

 I then pick out what keyword I want to focus on for the post and how I can incorporate it into the blog post title, meta description and throughout the post.

 Aside from that, I use the exact keyword as my blog post link.

 It’s important to do keyword research to check how easy or hard it is to rank for a certain topic.

-The keyword “start a blog” is very competitive.
+For example, the keyword “start a blog” is very competitive.

-There are thousands of blog posts that cover that topic, so it will be harder for you to rank especially if you’re a new blogger.
+There are thousands of blog posts that cover that topic, so it will be harder for you to rank, especially if you’re a new blogger.